willy-dev/SafaricomDarajaFrontEnd/README.md

 # React Mpesa Stk Push App

 This is a React application for initiating Mpesa Stk Push transactions.
 It utilizes the Mpesa Stk Push API to submit transactions and provides real-time status updates through recursive validation.
+ This application uses Axios for making HTTP requests.
+Be sure to install a stable version before running it.
+Node V16+ also work well.
+Also test your API in Postman for visual data monitoring.

 ## Features